BenCos17/ben-cogs/ports/docs.md

 # Ports Cog Documentation

 **Warning:** The `scanports` and `searchports` commands can be used to scan for open ports on a host, which may be against the terms of service of the host or even illegal in some jurisdictions.
 Use these commands responsibly and only with permission from the host.
-For more information on the legality of port scanning, please visit [this link](https://www.stationx.net/is-port-scanning-legal/).
+For more information on the legality of port scanning, please visit [this link](https://www.stationx.net/is-port-scanning-legal/). also this will leak your bots ip addressto the host you are scanning

+## Do not use unless you know what you are you doing

 ## Commands